wejdeneHaouari/mini-project-hyperledger/README.md

 </p>
 </details>

- Expand the twisty below to see an overview diagram of a 'sample' vaccine marketplace - transactions, queries being executed by different organisations (we'll focus on two of these organisations)
+ Expand the twisty below to see an overview diagram of a 'sample' vaccine marketplace - the possible usecases and the needed entities for the solution(we'll focus on two of these organisations)

 <details><summary>Vaccine verification overview: usecases and diagrams</summary>